textileio/community/docs/clients/js-http.md

 yarn add @textile/js-http-client
 ```

-## API Documentation

-Documentation for Textile's JavaScript HTTP Client (js-http-client) can be found at https://textileio.github.io/js-http-client.

 ## TypeScript

 We strongly recommend using [TypeScript](https://www.typescriptlang.org/) if you plan to use the JS Client in your project.
 The JS Client's endpoints are all typed and those types are available to projects that support them.
 Because Textile libraries are rapidly developing, this will make your upgrade process much easier and faster.